-The continuity and Euler's equations, \eqref{cont:eq} - \eqref{euler:eq}, together with the Poisson's equation,\eqref{poisson} , determine the dynamics of FDM in the fluid formulation.
-But it should be noted that this formulation breaks down in the regions where FDM multi-streams occur, because in these regions the \textit{single} velocity in Eq. \eqref{madelung} is no longer well-defined \citep{uvcompletion,Vlasov}.
+The continuity and Euler's equations, \eqref{cont:eq} - \eqref{euler:eq}, together with Poisson's equation,\eqref{poisson}, determine the dynamics of FDM in the fluid formulation.
+However, it should be noted that this formulation breaks down in the regions where FDM multi-streams occur because in these regions, the \textit{single} velocity in Eq. \eqref{madelung} is no longer well-defined \citep{uvcompletion,Vlasov}.